Rhinestone (film)

-Rhinestone is a 1984 American musical comedy film directed by Bob Clark from a screenplay by Sylvester Stallone and Phil Alden Robinson and starring Stallone, Dolly Parton, Richard Farnsworth and Ron Leibman.
+Rhinestone is a 1984 American musical romantic comedy film directed by Bob Clark from a screenplay by Sylvester Stallone and Phil Alden Robinson and starring Stallone, Dolly Parton, Richard Farnsworth and Ron Leibman.
 It is based on the 1975 hit song "Rhinestone Cowboy" written by Larry Weiss.
-Although a critical and financial failure, the film spawned two top 10 country hits for Parton.
+Although a critical and financial failure, the film spawned two top 10 country hits for Parton on the Billboard Hot Country Songs chart.

 Plot

-Jake Farris, a down home country singer stuck in a long-term contract performing at "The Rhinestone", a sleazy country music nightclub in New York City, boasts to the club's manager, Freddie Ugo, that she can make anybody into a country sensation, insisting that she can turn any normal guy into a country singer in just two weeks.
+Jake Farris is a down home country singer from Tennessee stuck in a long-term contract performing at "The Rhinestone", a sleazy country music nightclub in New York City.
+Jake boasts to the club's manager, Freddie Ugo, that she can make anybody into a country sensation, insisting that she can turn any normal guy into a country singer in just two weeks.
 Freddie accepts Jake's bet, putting up the remainder of Jake's contract (if she wins the bet, the contract becomes void; if she loses, another five years will be added).
-He then ups the ante: if Jake loses, she must also sleep with him.
+He then ups the ante: if Jake loses, she must also have sex with him.

 The problem is that Freddie can select the man, and he selects an obnoxious New York City cabbie named Nick Martinelli.
-Nick not only has no musical talent whatsoever, he claims to hate country music "worse than liver".
-Realizing she is stuck with Nick, she takes him back to her home in Tennessee to teach him how to walk, talk and behave like a real country star.
-While there, he has to put up with Jake's constant nagging and berating him about his behavior, the culture-shock of not knowing anything about the South, and Jake's ex-fiancé Barnett Kale who befriends Nick, then turns on him when he realizes that he and Jake have developed feelings for one another.
+Nick not only has no musical talent whatsoever; he claims to hate country music "worse than liver".
+Realizing that she is stuck with Nick, she takes him back to her hometown of Leiper's Fork, Tennessee to teach him how to walk, talk and behave like a real country star.
+While there, he has to put up with Jake's constant nagging and berating him about his behavior; the culture shock of not knowing anything about the South; and Jake's ex-fiancé, Barnett Kale, who befriends Nick, then turns on him when he realizes that he and Jake have developed feelings for one another.

 It all leads to Nick performing a song at The Rhinestone where the crowd is a crazed group of hecklers and are "out for blood."
 After Nick's first attempt to sing bombs, he turns to the band and says, "Okay guys, let's pick up the beat" and the band begins playing the song in a more rock n' roll version and he wins the crowd over.
 In the end, Jake gets her contract back and she and Nick begin to sing another song with the implication that they will continue their budding relationship together.